Staff-Alerts/project/roles.md

 Service designers design the end-to-end journey of a service.
 This helps a user complete their goal and government deliver a policy intent.
 At this level, you:

-* can be trusted to make good decisions
-* can recognise when to ask for further guidance and support
-* will contribute to the development of design concepts
+* will lead the development of design concepts
 * should be able to interpret evidence-based research and incorporate this into your work